lcrjeff/emu-ex-plus-alpha/README.md

 Roms should be uploaded with iTunes or something else (iMazing, iFunBox) in the Documents folder.

-I took the latest version of Rakashazi's while writing this, and tested with MD.emu and NEO.emu that everything works flawlessly.
+I took the latest version of Rakashazi's while writing this, and tested with MD.emu, NEO.emu, NES.emu and Snes9x, that everything works flawlessly.
 Tests taken with iPhone 6S and iPad Air 2 (both on iOS 11) and configured them to work with both Mfi controller (Nimbus Steelseries) and an iCade.
 I also could play with these two joysticks together.
 Awesome!
 The only problem I found is that the landscape play is bugged, the view rotates but not in the right way.
 I'll try to figure it out but any help is appreciated!
 I also tried to Airplay to AppleTV 4th gen and I found no latency at all, always because of Rakashazi's awesome work.